 In terms of mental preparation, I highly recommend you read this article on considerations for your plant medicine experience.
 This helps to ensure we're all in alignment in terms of expectations on retreat.
 It will give you a good idea as to the ethos.
 Feel free to ask questions about anything you're unsure of in this regard.
 You can read about my views on the Ayahuasca diet here.

 How many participants do I accept on retreat?

-I feel that smaller groups are better than huge halls full of people.
-This is so that my attention and care can be distributed evenly between participants.
+I feel that smaller groups are much better than huge halls full of people.
+This is so that our attention and care can be distributed evenly between participants.
 I also prefer intimacy; and like to give participants the chance to bond with each other, which is easier in smaller groups.
-For this reason, I accept a maximum of fifteen participants.
+For this reason, I accept a maximum of twelve participants on each retreat.

 What do You need to know about participants?